jsmarier-courses/midterm-project-Mark-Talbot/EN-template-for-analysis.md

 ### 3.1 VIMO Analysis
 * **Valid**
  Column B: All data in this column was valid, it was accurate, complete, and consistent with expected values.
+Each of the rows had one of three options of the status being active, resolved or cancelled.
 * **Invalid**
 Column E: This column contained Invalid data as the last request in the dataset was made on September 1st.
 This is after the August time frame so it is inconsistent with the rest of the data.
 * **Missing**
-Columns G, H, I: Missing Data is frequent in these three columns, they all relate to the location of the request so it is apparent that finding the location of the request was difficult.
+Columns G, H, I: Missing Data is frequent in these three columns, they all relate to the location of the request so it is apparent that finding the location of the request was difficult. in Column I there are 1,549 missing data points but that is nothing compared to the 24,128 missing coordinates in columns G and H.
 * **Outlier**
 Column K: This column shows the channel of how the request was received.
 The outliers for this were the requests by counter as only 2 requests were by this channel.